Alternatively titled, “The One with the New Lunchtime Obsession.” ;)

 How to Make the Jennifer Aniston Salad

 Scoop the quinoa into a storage dish or large bowl with a lid to cool before placing into the refrigerator to chill completely.
-I usually do this a day ahead of time.
+Tip: I usually do this a day ahead of time so the chilled quinoa is ready to toss together with the other ingredients.

 Once the quinoa is chilled, add all your goodies.
 We’ve got canned chickpeas that have been drained and rinsed, chopped pistachios, crumbled feta cheese, diced cucumber, and minced red onion.